planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 {: .highlight }
 >- **Partial Cover:** half damage from incoming Attacks.
 >- **Total Cover**: cannot target or be targeted.

-### Deprivation

-Amid fantastic perils, it is still possible to suffer from basic thirst, hunger, fatigue, and suffocation.
-An adventurer needs one serving of rations, a canteen (liter or so) of water each day, roughly six hours of rest, and ample air.
-Lacking these can have real effects, and when Strain exceeds CONCEPT, the character has died of them:

--   **Suffocation:** each Round without air inflicts 1 Strain.
-This is a rapid effect and rarely lasts long enough to bother writing down as a Status.

-The days or rounds given are based on a very active adventure.
-A party taking things easy or scrounging here and there can last longer, but this is up to the Guide’s discretion.

-Strain caused by Deprivation is recovered by meeting the missing need and takes the same time to recover.
-For example, a drowning character relieves the suffocation Strain by one for each Round once they have access to air again.

-{: .highlight }
->- **Hunger:** 1 Strain per day, restored by food.
->- **Thirst:** 2 Strain per day, restored by water.
->- **Fatigue:** 1 Strain per day, restored by sleep.
->- **Suffocation:** 1 Strain per Round, restored by air.

 ### Falls